 Ask your spouse about the budget line items that are super important for them.
 For example, you may not like to buy new clothes each month, but your spouse definitely does.
 If you decide that to achieve your goal of student debt freedom you both are going to eliminate or severely reduce clothing shopping each month, that may cause some controversy right off the bat.

-There will be some months where you’re crushing your goals.
+Some months you’ll crush your goals.
 And then there will be other months that are not so great.
 Don’t get down on yourself and do your best to not be harsh getting your spouse on board with budgeting.

 When your budget meetings turn into budget arguments, that might keep your spouse from coming back to the next meeting.
-Realize that you’re both human and you will definitely make mistakes.
+Realize that you’re both human and you’ll definitely make mistakes.
 With practice, you’ll make progress together … not perfection.

 Fun money is an important category to include in any couple’s budget.
 It is sure-fire money fight repellent!

 Get Your Spouse’s Approval on the Budget

 Once the budget development is finished, make sure to get your spouse’s approval before moving forward with the month.
 This approval is akin to a signed contract saying that the two of you are in agreement with your money plan.

 With your completed budget and double spousal approval, you’re set to go off, conquer your goals and enjoy the month knowing your headed in the right direction.

 Your hard work and diligence is going to pay off.
 Eventually, you and your spouse are going to crush your big goals together.
 Debt freedom will be yours!
 More travel and a positive career change for your spouse is right around the corner.